Floquet breathers in a modulated nonlinear lattice: Introduction

 \section{Introduction}

-Arrays of coupled cantilevers have been constructed and modeled to study nonlinear vibrations\,\,\cite{satohubbardsievers2006}, because they are relatively simple to build, they are macroscopic and can be driven by different types of forces.
-In particular, localized, periodic vibrations called intrinsically localized modes (ILM) or discrete breathers (DB)\,\cite{sievers-takeno1988} appear in these systems.
-ILMs may have different patterns; the simplest one is the Sievers-Takeno (ST) mode, where a single oscillator, called the center, has an amplitude much larger than its nearest neighbors, so the amplitude decreases rapidly with the distance to the center.
-In this state, all the oscillators vibrate in phase, with a frequency smaller than the isolated oscillators.
-The ST mode exists and is stable if the on-site potentials are soft, that is if their frequency increases with the distance.
-Other mode is the Page (P) mode\,\cite{page1990,flachgorbach2005}, where two neighboring oscillators have the same amplitude, being therefore a double ILM or breather.
-The P-mode is stable for hard potentials and has a frequency above the phonon band\,\cite{aubry1997}.
+Highly localized periodic vibrations, so-called intrinsic localized modes (ILM) or discrete breathers (DB) were first reported by Sievers and Takeno.\cite{sieverstakeno1988} They are ubiquitous in many nonlinear lattice-type systems.\cite{flachgorbach2005,flachgorbach2008} ILMs have been shown to exist with different spatial patterns; the simplest one is the Sievers-Takeno (ST) mode,\cite{sieverstakeno1988} where a single oscillator, called the center, has an amplitude much larger than its nearest neighbors, so the amplitude decreases rapidly with the distance to the center.
+Other mode is the Page (P) mode,\cite{page1990} where two neighboring oscillators have the same amplitude, either in-phase or anti-phase, being therefore a double ILM or breather.

+An important issue regarding ILMs concerns their stability.
+The stability of ILMs is related to their spatial symmetry and the Peierls-Nabarro potential barrier.\cite{kivshar-campbell1993} The stability properties of these modes depend on the class of lattice model considered.
+In lattices with nonlinear on-site potentials, such as nonlinear Klein-Gordon (NKG) systems, rigorous results on existence and stability of DB has been given.\cite{mackayaubry94}